freyrus/loki/README.md

 ### Available Grunt commands

-* `grunt dev` — Compile LESS to CSS, concatenate and validate JS
+* `grunt dev` — Compile SASSles to CSS, concatenate and validate JS
 * `grunt watch` — Compile assets when file changes are made
 * `grunt build` — Create minified assets that are used on non-development environments